Daamin909/keyboard-v2/README.md

 ## Total Pricing

-The keyboard comes out to be 9,564 INR ($111.96) when adding ordered parts and PCB.
-Does not include 3D - Printed case, Pico and Knob.
+The keyboard comes out to be approximately 9,800 INR ($114) when adding ordered parts and PCB.
+Does not include 3D - Printed case and Knob.
 PS:- (Seed Studio costs $142 )
 I have chose "air registered mail" over "UPS World Saver" because air registered mail is less likely to get customs even if it is more expensive.

 ## Notes :-

-I want all the five 3D-printed parts to be printed in white color.
+I want all the three 3D-printed parts to be printed in white color.

 Some of the above items, were ordered in packs due to unavailability of singular items.
 The pricing might slightly vary due to flash sales, and dollar market trends.